 This great combo of tonewoods make for a sound that has the perfect blend of stiffness and elasticity which gives a crisp articulation.

 It has an arched back that generates more sound out of the small-bodied dreadnought, and its layered sapele body makes it adaptive to the ever-changing climate and temperature, making it more durable during travel.

 The BT1 has a remarkable build quality which gives this dreadnought a long-lasting life span.

 It features a stable and very playable neck, which guitar lovers will love, both beginners and professionals.
 Complete with eco-friendly materials and a lifetime warranty, the BT1 is surely a great value for its price, and an awesome guitar to start and travel with, too.

 If you want to travel smoothly and create music while having a road trip, the BT1 makes a really good companion.
-Take it from Taylor Swift.

 Martin LXM Little Martin – Natural

-Popular because of its rather controversial construction, the Martin LXM Little Martin creates a beautiful acoustic sound and eye-catching looks despite of this.
+Popular because of its rather controversial construction, the Martin LXM Little Martin creates a beautiful acoustic sound and eye-catching looks despite this.

 Despite this, the LXM delivers a pleasing sound which still made it one of the top performing guitars in history.